 In calculating the Net Asset Value, neither the Administrator, the Manager nor the Investment Managers shall be liable for any loss suffered by the CCF by reason of any error in the calculation of the Net Asset Value resulting from any inaccuracy in the information provided by any pricing service.
 The Administrator shall use reasonable endeavours to verify any pricing information supplied by an Investment Manager or any connected person thereof (including a connected person which is a broker, market maker or other intermediary).
 However, in certain circumstances it may not be possible or practicable for the Administrator to verify such information and, in such circumstances, the Administrator shall not be liable for any loss suffered by the CCF by reason of any error in the calculation of the Net Asset Value resulting from any inaccuracy in the information provided by an Investment Manager or any connected person thereof (including a connected person which is a broker, market maker or other intermediary).
-In circumstances where the Administrator is directed by an Investment Manager or any connected person thereof (including a connected person which is a broker, market maker or other intermediary) to use particular pricing services, brokers, market makers or other intermediaries, the Administrator shall not be liable for any loss suffered by the CCF by reason of any error in the calculation of the Net Asset Value resulting from any inaccuracy in the information provided by such pricing services, brokers, market makers or other intermediaries not appointed or selected by the Administrator.
+In circumstances where the Administrator is directed by an Investment Manager or any connected person thereof (including a connected person which is a broker, market maker or other intermediary).
+In circumstances where the Administrator is directed by an Investment Manager or any connected person thereof (including a connected person which is a broker, market maker or other intermediary) to use particular pricing services, brokers, market makers or other intermediary to use particular pricing services.

+intermediaries, the Administrator shall not be liable for any loss suffered by the CCF by reason of any error in the calculation of the Net Asset Value resulting from any inaccuracy in the information provided by such pricing services, brokers, market makers or other intermediaries not appointed or selected by the Administrator.
 Furthermore, Unitholders should note that in determining the liability of the Administrator for any loss arising as a result of an error in the calculation of the Net Asset Value, the Manager shall operate in a manner consistent with the practice and procedures on the materiality of pricing errors as may be adopted by Irish Funds from time to time, which currently provide that, subject to a contrary determination by the Depositary, no compensation will be payable by the Administrator for pricing errors equal to or less than 0.5% of the Net Asset Value per Unit.